Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 - **Global auth:** You can configure Kuadrant's `AuthPolicy` to leverage external auth providers to ensure different clusters exposing the same API are authenticating and authorizing in the same way.
 - **Integration with federated metrics stores:** Kuadrant has example dashboards and metrics for visualizing your Gateways and observing traffic hitting those Gateways across multiple clusters.

-**Platform Engineer**
+**Platform engineer user**

-We will walk through deploying a gateway that provides secure communications and is protected and ready to be used by development teams to deploy an API.
-We will then walk through how you can have this gateway in clusters in different geographic regions and leverage Kuadrant to bring the specific traffic to your geo-located gateways to reduce latency and distribute load while still having it protected and secured via global rate limiting and auth.
+This guide walks you through deploying a Gateway that provides secure communication and is protected and ready for use by development teams to deploy an API.
+It then walks through using this Gateway in clusters in different geographic regions, leveraging Kuadrant to bring specific traffic to your geo-located Gateways to reduce latency and distribute load, while still being protected and secured with global rate limiting and auth.

-As an optional extra we will highlight how, with the user workload monitoring observability stack deployed, these gateways can then be observed and monitored.
+As an optional extra this guide highlights how, with the user workload monitoring observability stack deployed, these Gateways can then be observed and monitored.

 **Developer**